Morning-Train/react-pipelines/documentation/docs/hooks/use-is-piping.md

 This is a custom hook that listens to the `isPiping` property on the pipeline context object.

-The pipeline is internally using a [MobX Box](https://mobx.js.org/api.html#observablebox) to contain the piping (boolean) status.
+The pipeline is internally storing the isPiping (boolean) status in a React ref and will trigger any assigned event listeners when changing.

 `useIsPiping` returns a React state and setter function and can be used like this: